hb9tf/spectre/README.md

 * `csv`: CSV formatted export to `stdout`.
 * `sqlite`: Write samples to local sqlite DB.
-* `elastic`: Experimental support to write to an Elastic backend.
-* `datastore`: Experimental support to write to GCP Cloud Datastore.

 Note: See additional control flags for each output option in the [Flags section](#flags) above.